Slack brings all your tools and workflows into one place

 This is especially handy when only a few people have licences for a tool – teams can quickly align on key details and move forwards without needing full access to a tool.

 There’s no need to open a new tab to find a file link – you can search for documents and share them right from Slack.
-Start by clicking the 📎 paper clip button on the right-hand side of the message field.
+Start by clicking on the 📎 paper clip button on the right-hand side of the message field.

-After you share a file, the title and contents are indexed in Slack, so that you can easily search for discussions regarding the document.
+After you share a file, the title and contents are indexed in Slack, so you can easily search for discussions regarding the document.
 Plus, the app will automatically check whether everyone has access to the file and make it easy to update file permissions with a few clicks.